What Am I Entitled To In a Divorce?

 If no agreement can be reached between the parties by way of a consent order then the Court may go on to consider dividing the remaining assets taking into account how they were created.

-This requires dividing the assets into matrimonial and non-matrimonial.
 The matrimonial property comprises those assets that have been acquired during the marriage and non-matrimonial assets are those assets that have accrued outside the marriage (i.e. assets brought into the marriage by either party at the outset, or Inheritance or gifts.)

 Once the needs of each party have been met, then anything over may be divided further.